alloystorm/dvvr/dancexr/features/remix.md

 ---

 ## Overview
-Remix in DanceXR means using motion data from one dance set with the audio from another dance set.
+Remix in DanceXR means using motion data from one dance set and audio from another, and automatically adjust motion speed to match the music.

 With this feature, you can adapt motions for different audio.
 And it will automatically adjust speed to match the motion and music.

 ## How to Remix
 Load a dance set with the audio you want to use.
 Then when you open the content menu to select dance sets, a [2] icon will appear next to them and you can use that button to load the dance set as a remix.